-• Purpose: Two rounds of meetings, month-to-month, to share and get community and partner stakeholder feedback on the public review draft of comprehensive plan (would have been released approximately one week prior to visit).
-These engagements will define and/or confirm plan components, including growth, development, and redevelopment strategies, and other high priority strategies and identify ways to measure future progress towards comprehensive plan objectives.
+Purpose: Two rounds of meetings, month-to-month, to share and get community and partner stakeholder feedback on the public review draft of comprehensive plan (would have been released approximately one week prior to visit).
+These engagements will define and/or confirm plan components, including growth, development, and redevelopment scenarios, a preferred scenario, potential strategies to achieve plan goals, and ways to measure future progress towards comprehensive plan objectives.